Here’s what Storm coach Dan Hughes thinks of new Commissioner’s Cup and the added dynamic it brings to WNBA season

 “In a perfect world and everything is going good, if we’re fortunate to be in that game, good for the players,” he said.
 “I think it will draw some attention and conversation.
 I’m happy about that.
 As a coach, I just hope I can have a healthy team and not have decisions of if I play them in this game or not.”

-— The Storm activated backup point guard Epiphanny Prince and reserve center Mercedes Russell, who missed the first two games.
-Seattle also temporarily suspended forward Katie Lou Samuelson while she participates with Team USA in the FIBA 3×3 Olympic qualifying tournament in Graz, Austria.
+- The Storm activated backup point guard Epiphanny Prince and reserve center Mercedes Russell, who missed the first two games.
+It also temporarily suspended forward Katie Lou Samuelson while she participates with Team USA in the FIBA 3×3 Olympic qualifying tournament in Graz, Austria.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.